 Project Compassion began in 1972 when Gloria White visited a friend living in a nursing home.
 She was stunned by the number of residents who had no visitors.
 It started as a one-to-one visitation program and that is still the heartbeat of the organization.

-What We Do: Our mission is to provide joy, companionship and quality of life to Residents in Long Term Care and Retirement Facilities.
+What We Do: Our mission is to bring joy, companionship, and quality of life to residents of nursing homes.

-During the Easter season, bunnies are taken to area nursing homes to let residents know they are not forgotten.
-Our annual holiday gift drive, Hearts of Gold strives to provide a meaningful Christmas gift to every resident in every facility we serve.
-Gift ideas include pajamas, robes, slippers, lap robes, etc. For many residents, especially those with no family, these may be the only new items they receive that year
+Our annual holiday gift drive, Hearts of Gold strives to provide a meaningful Christmas gift to the residents in every facility we serve.
+Gift ideas include sweat suits, pajamas, socks, house shoes, etc. For many residents, especially those with no family, these may be the only new items they receive that year.

 Where We Serve: